koii-network/docs/koii/faq/faq.md

 It varies on the amount of data you will hold, so if you are running more task you will be storing more data in staking wallet.

-~7 KOII is sufficient for 1mb of rent exemption, though if you have more data and less koii than rent exemption you will need to pay rent ~0.0047 KOII per epoch per mb
+Around 7 KOII is sufficient for 1mb of rent exemption, though if you have more data and less koii than rent exemption you will need to pay rent ~0.0047 KOII per epoch per mb.

 ## Tutorial for Finnie Wallet